The Nuffield Council on Bioethics is made up of around 15 members and 12 executive staff.

 Selecting topics for Council work

-We choose to carry out work on topics where a response from the Council is anticipated to be timely, distinctive and helpful in terms of informing policy and public discussion.
+We choose to carry out work on topics where a response from the Council is anticipated to be timely, distinctive, and helpful in terms of informing policy and public discussion.

 As we come across particular topics that might warrant further investigation, we add these to our long list.
 From that list, we select and prioritise topics to investigate further, using our terms of reference as a guide.
 Once a topic is selected, we decide what kind of format the project will take – for example, this can be an in-depth inquiry, bioethics briefing note or workshop.
-It could be all of those things e.g. we hold a workshop, then develop into a briefing note and then go onto an in-depth inquiry.
+It could be all of those things e.g. we hold a workshop, then develop into a briefing note, and then run an in-depth inquiry.

 In-depth inquiries or projects usually take 18-24 months to complete and result in a detailed report with policy recommendations.